maxzheng/great-life-guide/techniques-and-tips.md

 make it more memorable, re-iterate with more vivid and wild images and make sure there is a strong link from one word to the next.

+To learn a new language or any one-to-one mapping, you can simply use the link part without the story.
+The French word for chair is chaise.
+We can easily remember that by imagining a chair chasing (chaise) us.

 ### #4 Loci Method

 [Loci Method](https://en.wikipedia.org/wiki/Method_of_loci) uses locations to associate to ordered or unordered